eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 I simply do not see this as a practical concern.
 If you are a voter voting in such an election, I cannot recommend enough that you vote sincerely.
 There is effectively no way to game the result without an unrealistic amount of knowledge, foresight, confidence, and *resources*.

 Just vote honestly.
-Vote for your favorite in their matchups.
+Vote for your favorite in its matchups.
 Vote for your second choice against your last choice.
 This system gives you the opportunity to have say in every single race, whether it is competitive or not.
 Don't think about strategy, just vote.

 ## Appendix

-For the particularly technical readers, or those who want to look at pretty graphs, I have included a jupyter notebook with the code and results for some simulations investigating the likelihood of these scenarios occurring in practice, and how detectable and affordable they are.
+For the particularly technical readers, or those who want to look at pretty graphs, I have included a Jupyter notebook with the code and results for some simulations investigating the likelihood of these scenarios occurring in practice, and how detectable and affordable they are.

 ### Just How Likely Are These Scenarios?